psy-guy/RitaBot/README.md

 #### 3. Deploy Updated Fork in Heroku
 * Log in to your Heroku account.
 * Select the bot you made in Step 3 of [Setting up a New Bot](#new-bot)
-* Under **Deployment Method** make sure you have Github selected, ensure **Connect to GitHub** has the correct repository selected, Scroll down to the "Manual deploY" section, and select the **master** branch.
+* Under **Deployment Method** make sure you have Github selected, ensure **Connect to GitHub** has the correct repository selected, Scroll down to the "Manual deploy" section, and select the **master** branch.
 Click deploy branch, and wait for the successfully deployed message.

 #### 4. Updating Database